marcuwynu23/dmcss/README.md

 - Write clean, device-specific styles using a custom `$$device` syntax.
 - Modularize your CSS by keeping device-specific styles in separate files within a `device` folder.
-- Automatically generate media queries based on device dimensions to ensure a seamless responsive design.
+- dmcssmatically generate media queries based on device dimensions to ensure a seamless responsive design.

 ## When to Use DMCSS